funilrys/PyFunceble/docs/contributing.rst

 The :code:`master` branch is used only for releasing a new or stable version of the code.
 That's why we require that all contributions/modifications must be done under the :code:`dev` or a new branch.

 In order to gain some time and also understand what you are working on, your pull requests submission as long as your commit descriptions should be clear and complete as much as possible.
-We do an exception for commit with minor changed but big changes should have a complete description.
+We do an exception to commit with minor changed but big changes should have a complete description.
 Please ensure to use the following method when committing a big change.

 Steps before commit
 ^^^^^^^^^^^^^^^^^^^